How to pick a subject to write about

 If no one disagrees you do not have an opinion piece.

-Sharing expertise okay.
-You are teaching the reader something.
+Sharing expertise is fantastic.
+Teach the reader something.
 This can be as small as: "6 small things we do to generate five-star reviews on Trustpilot".
 The tighter the focus the better.

 Model yourself on Adrian Chiles

-How to find a great angle?
+How to find a memorable angle?
 Here is my (perhaps unexpected) tip.
 Browse the articles by Adrian Chiles on the Guardian website.

 His titles are phenomenal.